green64/jekyll-blog/_posts/2019-03-12-automatic-for-the-people.markdown

 ### First, the good news

 Installing Jekyll, which is Ruby based, was a great learning experience.
-I learned about YAML, which is used to create Jekyll front matter, which defines the template used by the page, whether it has a permalink, URL elements, etc.
+I learned about YAML, which is used to create Jekyll front matter.
+Front matter sounds like brains, and in a way it is because it defines the template used by the page, whether it has a permalink, URL elements, etc.

 As with creating any blog or app or page in a new framework or language, part of the learning comes in getting the new creation to function correctly online.
 This experience was no exception.
 I struggled with errors while using Github Pages for the first time, but like the industrious developer I am, I Googled my error that referenced a missing vendor, found a similar Stack Overflow question and answer, and tried that solution.
 It worked.
 Voila, my new blog is online.